What is Your True Calling? It is Your Job to Find Out

 I also believe that everybody can be an entrepreneur – especially if they follow their passion.

-The question I used to ask myself was “What is my passion?”
+The question I used to ask myself

 I have stopped asking because now I know but actually asking didn't help much.
 It is a bit like saying all the time “I want to be happy”, then you are definitely not going to be happy.
 It is about enjoying every moment of life, being present and grateful, and then suddenly we realize that we are happy.
 The same goes for your passion or your true calling if you like that better, if you desperately look for it, you are not going to find it.
 Your life will constantly give you hints and it is your task to notice these hints – and then you will know, what is your passion.